-The question most people are probably asking is, how does a child suffer from physical or emotional abuse.
+The question most people are asking is, how does a child suffer from physical or emotional abuse.

 Starving a child of food, shelter and other basic amenities is a form of physical abuse.

 Hitting your child in an extreme manner that leads to bruising or bleeding is another common form of physical abuse.

-Yes, they are kids does not make them resistant to hurtful or snide remarks.
-Especially when it is d coming from people that are meant to protect them.
+Yes, they are kids but that does not make them resistant to hurtful or snide remarks especially when it’s coming from people that are meant to protect them.

-A lot of parents are very quick to use harsh words on their kids whenever they get offended and this is totally unhealthy.
+A lot of parents are very quick to use harsh words on their kids whenever they get offended and this is unhealthy.

 Words like “good for nothing, stupid, irrelevant, nuisance, dumb, fool” and other mean words are not meant for our kids.

-However, this isn’t what a family should be like, a family should be a place of solace, love, correct and support.
+However, this isn’t what a family should be like, a family should be a place of solace, love, correction and support.

-It is important to gift our children but doing it only to use it against them when they default is wrong.
+It is important to give nice gifts to our children but doing it to use it against them whenever they default is wrong.

-For example, I hear a lot of parents use words like
+For example, some parents use words like

 “After all, I have done for you” “Is this how you pay me back” or “and to think that I just got him or her …”

-Abuse in all forms is deadly and dangerous.
-To the physical and mental health of children all over the world.
+Abuse in all forms is deadly and dangerous to the physical and mental health of children all over the world.

 If you were a victim of an abusive parent, it is important that you get therapy for the safety of your kids.

 Don’t bring children into this world to suffer from any form of abuse.

-If you have any knowledge about any child with abusive parents or you suffer from abusive parents or guardians.
-Ensure that you inform the necessary authorities and seek help.
+If you have any knowledge about any child with abusive parents or you suffer from abusive parents or guardians ensure that you inform the necessary authorities and seek help.